Cumbria is scoring more “likes” than ever from overseas visitors now preferring scenery to cities, according to an Ambleside tourism business owner.

 Evidence for this, suggests Henry, is seen in the rise of foreign visitors who hire motorhomes instead of cars for their Lake District holiday.

 Now his park has produced a professional video which is aimed at international markets.
 This is now being promoted overseas via his business’s website.

 It shows not just Skelwith Fold, but also tantalising glimpses of the open Cumbrian countryside.
 This provides a striking contrast with snarled-up cities and towns.

 “There was a great continental atmosphere on our park this year, and a lot of this was down to younger families from abroad opting for a hired motorhome,” said Henry.

 “Many said that a motorhome provided a much more relaxed holiday experience compared with renting a car and staying at hotels often in or near urban areas.

-Sales of freshly-baked croissants, baguettes and espresso-style coffees from the park have increased this year, Henry points out, and guests enjoyed a more al-fresco lifestyle:
+Sales of freshly-baked croissants, baguettes and espresso-style coffees from the park shop have increased this year, Henry points out, and guests enjoyed a more al-fresco lifestyle:

 “Our Australian guests especially were keen on outdoor cooking and eating, and it was noticeable how often British and overseas families joined forces for drinks and meals.

 “There is no doubt that Cumbria is becoming more cosmopolitan.
 Our new video intentionally shows the features of a stay here which overseas visitors enjoy.